 Many cards allow you to Ignore a Drink.
-You may only play a card of this type on a Drink that would affect you in some way.
-You may not Ignore someone else's Drink unless that player first passes it to you or splits it with you, or if you would somehow take effects from it.
+You may only play a card of this type on a Drink that you are about to drink.
+You may not Ignore someone else's Drink unless that player first passes it to you, splits it with you, or otherwise makes you take effects from it.